DecenterApps/actions-sdk/actions-spec/spec.md

 #### `transfer-action`

 -   **Type**: `transfer-action`
--   **Description**: Represents a token transfer action.
+-   **Description**: Represents a native currency transfer action.
 This type is used to specify a transfer of value from one address to another.

 -   **Fields**:
     -   `value`: The amount to be transferred.